 (iv) have direct communication channels with the external auditors and person carrying out the internal audit function;

 (v) be able to obtain independent professional or other advice in the performance of its duties at the cost of the Company; and

-(vi) be able to convene meetings with the external auditors, internal auditors or both without the attendance of other directors and service providers of the Company, whenever deemed necessary.
+(vi) be able to convene meetings with the external auditors, internal auditors or both without the attendance of other directors and service providers of the Company at least two (2) times a year.
 Other directors or service providers may attend meetings only at the Audit Committee’s invitation.